 Spotted Sand Bass, Paralabrax maculatofasciatus

-The Spotted Sand Bass has a moderately elongated body and is characterized by overall white appearance covered with numerous orange, black and brown spots that coalesce to form dark lines along the rear of the belly.
-They have a dark line that runs from the eye to the gill cover and six or seven faint dark lines on their sides.
-The anal, caudal and soft dorsal fins are densely spotted.
-A key to identification is that third dorsal spine is very elongated being three times longer than the second dorsal spine.
+The Spotted Sand Basses have moderately elongated bodies and are characterized by an overall white appearance.
+They are covered with numerous orange, black, and brown spots that coalesce to form dark vertical lines along the rear of their belly.
+They have a dark line that runs from their eye to their gill cover and six or seven faint dark lines on their sides.
+Their anal, caudal, and soft dorsal fins are densely spotted.
+A key to identification is the third dorsal spine, which is very elongated and three times longer than the second dorsal spine.
 They have pointed heads with large mouths.
-The anal, caudal and soft dorsal fins are densely spotted.

 The Spotted Sand Bass is an important component of the recreational catch in the northern portion of the Sea of Cortez and is considered to be an excellent food fish.
 They are exceeding rare in southern Baja.